vinialv/vinialv/README.md

 :man_technologist: I'm Developer

-🚀 Rocketseat student by Bootcamp LaunchBase
+🚀 Rocketseat student by Bootcamp Discover and Ignite.

 📚 I'm currently programming in NodeJS, Java and SQL.